Thredbo, New South Wales: Gunbarrel Express chairlift

-These multi-million dollar developments, when completed, will provide guests with some of the best facilities in the Australian snow industry, further enhancing Thredbo's award-winning reputation as Australia's premier snow resort.
+Merritts Gondola

+Merritts Gondola, built by Doppelmayr, opened in 2020 and is Australia's first purpose-built Gondola.
+It replaced the previous Merritts Chairlift while quadrupling its capacity, lifting approximately 2,000 people per hour.

 1997 Thredbo landslide

 Eighteen people died when the Bimbadeen and Carinya lodges collapsed at Thredbo Alpine Village at 11:30 pm on 30 July 1997.
 John Cameron, a member of Brindabella Ski Club, and 17 residents of Bimbadeen Ski Lodge lost their lives when Carinya (owned by the Brindabella Ski Club) and Bimbadeen Lodges collapsed when the slope above Carinya Lodge slipped downhill, destroying Carinya.
 Bimbadeen Staff Lodge was then hit, and it too collapsed.
 Witnesses reported hearing "a whoosh of air, a crack and a sound like a freight train rushing the hill".
 The sole survivor, Stuart Diver, was pulled from the wreckage after lying trapped for three days.
 Stuart was confined to a small space between two concrete slabs where his wife, Sally, drowned beside him in a torrent of water, which Stuart was able to keep his face above.

 The landslide was caused by a water leak from a ruptured water pipe that ran alongside the Alpine Road situated above the two lodges.
 The leaking water pipe caused the ground to become lubricated, allowing the top layer to slip away from the lower part.

 Brindabella Ski Club opened its new lodge on 5 June 2004.